exercism/javascript/exercises/concept/lasagna-master/.docs/introduction.md

 ## Function Expression

 A function declaration is a standalone statement.
-But sometimes it is helpful to define a function as part of another expression, e.g., in an assignment, as a function parameter ([callback][concept-callbacks]) or as value in an [object][concept-objects].
+But sometimes it is helpful to define a function as part of another expression, e.g. in an assignment, as a function parameter ([callback][concept-callbacks]) or as value in an [object][concept-objects].
 This can be done with a function expression.
 It has the same syntax as a function declaration, only that the function name can be omitted to create an _anonymous function_.